 Evaluation Rubric and Review Process

-More than 400 peer reviewers broken down into teams by target audience areas will review the proposals, with the final selections being made by the Annual Conference Committee (ACC).
+Reviewers are responsible for reading 5-15 proposals (depending on the topic), with the final selections being made by the Annual Conference Committee (ACC).

 Each proposal will be rated on a scale of 1-5 for:

 - How well do the title, abstract, and learning objectives align with each other?

 - How likely is it that the format and delivery methods selected will allow participants to achieve the stated learning objectives, including audience engagement appropriate to the objectives?

 - Are the presenter(s) knowledgeable in the topic area?

 - Given the limited number of slots available for sessions and the high volume of proposals received, how likely would you be to attend or recommend someone attend this session if placed on the program?

 Each proposal submission must also maintain compliance with the NAFSA submission policies listed on the proposal form.